tomatopeel/gtrans2/README.md

-# gtrans2
+# Description

-irssi script to leverage the Google Translate v2 API.
+gtrans2.pl is an irssi script written in Perl to leverage the Google Translate v2 API.
+It r requires a legitimate Google Translate v2 API key which implements usage-based pricing.
+For a free translator irssi script, please see https://github.com/thomasodot/btrans

 # Usage